310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% bubble Tetora vside %}
 —An intruder?[^3]

 Is it another one of those random local punks causing a ruckus around the area again?
-Those Oni descendants[^4] or something—
+Like those Oni descendants[^4] or something—

 No?
 They’ve been relatively quiet since their boss left for the US?
 I hear there’s still some guys left over around here, though?